hardenedlinux/cheap-pcb/cheap-pcb-story.md

 STM32 requires 3.3V power supply.
 USB provides 5V power supply.
 We need a power conversion chip.
 You can find the AMS1117-3.3 (package SOT-223) in Kicad library.
 But we found a smaller package SOT-89-3 in a local store.
 In order to make the board more compact, smaller package is better.

-For the input and output of the voltage regulator chip, two series capacitors are required to store energy and filter out clutter.
+For the input and output of the voltage regulator chip, two bypass capacitors are required to store energy and filter out clutter.
 Finally, the power supply circuit is as follows:

 ![power supply circuit](power-supply-circuit.png)